sgunadhya/blog/content/review/driverless.md

 [Brian Arthur](https://en.wikiquote.org/wiki/W._Brian_Arthur) in his *Nature of Technology* illustrates how each technology is a recursive application of other technology.
-Similarly, the technologies which enable self driving car came to fruituin with advances in Robotics, Mechanical Engineering, Hardware and Artificial Intelligence.
+Similarly, the technologies which enable self driving car came to fruition with advances in Robotics, Mechanical Engineering, Hardware and Artificial Intelligence.
 Let's take apart the self driving cars and see how it works.
 Self driving car is a robot, and like other robots it has sensors for instrumenting its environment and actuators, its way to react with the environment.
 The actuators are, of course, the constituents of car like brakes, accelerators et al. A self driving cars uses a plethora of sensors to make sense of its environment.
-[LIDARs](https://en.wikipedia.org/wiki/Lidar) and [SONARs](https://en.wikipedia.org/wiki/Sonar) are used to estimate distances between the car and other hurdle.
-GPS is used for determining current position of the car and its distance from the destination.
+[LIDARs](https://en.wikipedia.org/wiki/Lidar), [RADARs](https://en.wikipedia.org/wiki/Radar) and [SONARs](https://en.wikipedia.org/wiki/Sonar) are used to estimate distances between the car and the other hurdles.
+[GPS receiver](https://en.wikipedia.org/wiki/GPS_navigation_device) is used for determining current position of the car and its distance from the destination.
+[Inertial Measurement Unit or IMU for short](https://en.wikipedia.org/wiki/Inertial_measurement_unit) is used for measuring the vehicle's inertia and direction.
 The single most important breakthrough which rapidly evolved the self driving car prototype to workable implementation was - [*Deep Learning*](https://en.wikipedia.org/wiki/Deep_learning).
 Deep Learning is an up and coming field in Machine Learning Research which uses Neural Networks to extract patterns from a data set to automate any kind of decision making.
 Hard coding rules in the software which drives the self driving car is not a scalable solution.
 The deluge of data from the Internet has enabled companies to develop